Garubieru/Garubieru/README.md

 ![Anurag's github stats](https://github-readme-stats.vercel.app/api?username=Garubieru&show_icons=true&theme=dracula)

 ## About
 Hi, my name is Gabriel and I'm 19.
-I'm passionate on web development, especially on fullstack.
+I'm passionate on fullstack development.
 Besides that, I'm looking to learn and face new challenges to become a good developer.

 ## Contacts
 <a target="_blank" href="https://www.linkedin.com/in/gamorishita/">